JazzMaster/LazGFX/2dBGI/README.md

 Theres no such thing as a 2D "texture"- thats a 3D "object side".<br>
 You are just looking at it differently in 3 dimensions.<br>
-(Adjust your ModelVIew matrice...)
+(Adjust your ModelView matrice...)

 ### ARG!
-My output is corrupted!
+My video output is corrupted!

-corrupted video(windows?) are due to task switching the vram out to other apps, even the window manager- that are running.<br>
-you arent clearing that corruption, when accessing the vram your app uses- youre just throwing more data at it.<br>
-**This is why things get corrupted.**
+Cause:

+	You probably re-wrote the event handler.
+	Your window got "overwrote" by another graphical process(it happens)

 To fix this:

-		Some use single bufferring instead of double.
-Not wise.

-when double bufferring:

-		Clear, blit(update from elsewhere), then flip(or update rect).

-YES, both 1.2 and 2.0 have "clear" methods.

-SDL1:

-		SDL_FillRect(MainSurface,Nil,0),Blit , then (UpdateRect) flip.
-SDL2:

-		RenderClear,RenderCopy(Put texture to the renderer), RenderPresent

-Using successive Flip/Present calls (instead of clearing) is hackish.<br> It accomplishes the same, but its not the right way to do it.
+	Tap the Window_Expose event and "PageFlip on exposure".

+Id advise also pausing once "Focus is left"- why proces in the background if its not needed?
+(Keep your timers active, just dont draw in the background, perhaps pause audio as well)

+#### Rendering

 Remember, render one frame- then bail.
 Come back for more.<br>
 **DO NOT RENDER IN A LOOP(render thru a videoCallback function instead)-<br>
- it blocks input processing and can lead to CPU lockups otherwise**
+ it blocks input processing and can lead to CPU lockups**

-Both JEDI hack-team and SDL team seem to have some major flaws, I believe SDL(++) can be rewritten BETTER in FPC than C devs have written similar in C.
 You have a "Lazarus limitation" for the time being.

 JEDI Headers are severely lacking (user :EVxyzza) and are broken in places they should not be, (I am using modified ALTERNATE Pascal JEDI headers that have been patched).

 Network API has yet to be tested.

+#### What about Lazarus?
+I see the code..

 **Lazarus Programmers will need to WAIT until TCanvas is rewritten, unless they want OpenGL graphics(3D).**